haskell-beam/beam/docs/tutorials/tutorial3.md

 Introduction
 =======

-In teh last part, we extended our shopping cart database to let users add multiple addresses.
+In the last part, we extended our shopping cart database to let users add multiple addresses.
 We saw how to establish one-to-many relations between two tables, and how to use the monadic query interface to write SQL JOINs.
 In this installment, we'll be adding support for products and orders to our database